aetperf/aetperf.github.io/_posts/2022-07-26-Euler-s-number-and-the-uniform-sum-distribution.md

 \end{align*}
 $$

-It makes sense since a single random uniform number is almost sure to be strictly larger than zero.
-Zooming toward the left part of the $m(x)$, its shape is easier to see.
+It makes sense since a single random number is almost sure to be strictly larger than zero.
+Zooming toward the left part of $m(x)$, its shape is easier to see.

 ```python